| AMERICA'S COMMUNITY BANKERS

 consumer acknowledgment requirement for electronic notices should

+be removed.
 The ESIGN Act establishes a rigorous legal framework for the legal

 recognition of electronic signatures, contracts, and other records.